 - Sustainable Solutions: Sika seeks to enhance the outstanding and widely appreciated utility of its products by optimizing their sustainability profile, and thus to create added value for customers and contribute to sustainable development.

-- Waste Management: Sika manages the waste streams and has various waste reduction programs, e.g. avoiding waste through internal recycling of adhesives, reducing of wash water in admixture production, and reuse of cleaning sand batches and filter dust in mortars.
+- Waste Management: Sika manages the waste streams and operates various waste reduction programs, e.g. avoidance of waste through internal recycling of adhesives, reduction of wash water in admixture production, and reuse of cleaning sand batches and filter dust in mortars.

 Disclosure 103-3: Evaluation of the management approach